 The tweet above was shared by 3 UK HCPs, and the tweet below was shared by 8 UK HCPs.
 We saw many similar examples of this type of sharing of patient content by HCPs in the study.
 It is interesting to consider how patient content can influence HCP views, and how interactions between patients and HCPs can create a commentary on an issue like NHS service provision.

 — Kate James (@kookyK8) February 10, 2016

-To find out more about the Type 1 Diabetes topics that were of most interest to Spanish and UK HCPs, please take a look at the full reports – but whatever therapy area you focus on, gaining a good understanding the issues that are important to local HCPs in the context will help you to design messaging that really resonates with your customers.
+To find out more about the Type 1 Diabetes topics that were of most interest to Spanish and UK HCPs, please take a look at the full reports – but whatever therapy area you focus on, gaining a good understanding of the issues that are important to local HCPs in context will help you to design messaging that really resonates with your customers.